Brazilian football league system: Teams by state

-Serie C

 State league pyramid examples

 The Campeonato Paulista table below is an example of a state league pyramid.
-It is divided in four levels.
-The first three levels are disputed by a fixed number of teams each, while the fourth level can be disputed by any clubs not in the first three levels.
-As of 2020, 42 teams had taken place on the state's fourth level.
+It is divided in five levels.
+The first four levels are disputed by a fixed number of teams each, while the fifth level can be disputed by any clubs not in the first four levels.
+As of 2025, 15 teams had taken place on the state's fifth level.
 The competitions are organized by the São Paulo Football Federation.

 The Campeonato Catarinense table below is another example of a state league pyramid.
 It is divided in three levels.
 The first two levels are disputed by 10 teams each.
 As of 2018 the third level was disputed by only 8 clubs.
 The competitions are organized by the Santa Catarina Football Federation.

 The Campeonato Mineiro table below is another example of a state league pyramid.
 It is divided in three levels.
 The first and second levels are played by 12 teams each.
 As of 2019, the third level had 16 participants.
 The competitions are organized by the Minas Gerais Football Federation.

 Women's league system

 The Brazilian women's football league system consists of three national divisions and 27 state leagues.

 1The state championships are not officially hierarchically behind the Série A3, but they are used by CBF as a way to promote clubs to the competition.

+The teams playing in the three national divisions also play the state championships in the same year.